Field Interviewers Jobs in Kenya – NGO Project

 Duties & Responsibilities

-9. Any other task assigned by the supervisor, project manager, or principal investigator
+9. Performing other duties as may be assigned by the supervisor, project manager, or the principal investigator

 Minimum Qualifications